regiellis/civitai-models-cli/README.md

 ## Usage

 ### Available Commands

-- `list`
-  Lists all available models along with their types and paths.

-- `inspect`
-  Counts and displays models organized by type.

-- `details INT`
-  Provides detailed information about a specific model identified by its ID.

-- `download INT`
-  Downloads a specific model by its ID.

-- `download INT --version INT`
-  Downloads a specific model variant by its ID.

-- `remove`
-  Allows you to remove specified models from local storage.

-- `summarize INT`
-  Retrieves a summary of a model by its ID using Ollama.

-- `--help`
-  Displays help information and exits.

-### Examples

-To illustrate how to use the CLI tool, here are some examples:

 Make sure to grab the main model ID from the Civitai website and not the model variant ID.
 The model ID is the number in the URL after `/models/`, like so: